-Implement Comprehensive watershed management. mitigation plans for identified flooding problems, as funding is made available.
+Comprehensive watershed management.
+Implement mitigation plans for identified flooding problems, as funding is made available.
 Floodplain management.
-Coordinate with Development Services Department to ensure new and redevelopment complies with development watershed master plan.
+Coordinate with Development Services Department to ensure new development and redevelopment complies the with watershed master plan.
 Respond promptly and effectively to drainage concerns by the citizens.